verrazzano/docs/content/en/docs/samples/multicluster/sock-shop/_index.md

    </div>
    {{< /clipboard >}}
    b.
-Add a new user (replace values of username and password)
+Add a new user (replace values of username and password).
    {{< clipboard >}}
    <div class="highlight">